large-scale-gxe-methods/GEM/README.md

 ## Quick Installation

-Option 1: use the binary executable file for Linux
+Option 1: Use the binary executable file for Linux
-* Download the binary file from: https://github.com/large-scale-gxe-methods/GEM/releases/download/v1.4.3/GEM_1.4.3_static
+* Download the binary file from: https://github.com/large-scale-gxe-methods/GEM/releases/download/v1.4.3/GEM_1.4.3_static.
 * Change the permission: chmod a+x GEM_1.4.3_static

-Option 2: Build GEM Library Dependencies:
+Option 2: Build GEM Library Dependencies
-   Library Dependencies:
-   * C++11 compiler.
+   * C++11 compiler
    * BLAS/LAPACK.
 For Intel processors, we recommend that GEM is compiled with an optimized math routine library such as the Math Kernal Library for top performance.
    * Boost C++ libraries.
-GEM links the following Boost libraries:  ```boost_program_options, boost_thread, boost_system, and boost_filesystem```.
+GEM links the following Boost libraries:  ```boost_program_options, boost_thread, boost_system, and boost_filesystem```

 <br />

-To install GEM, run the following lines of code.
+To install GEM, run the following lines of code:
  ```
  git clone https://github.com/large-scale-gxe-methods/GEM
  cd GEM/